Open-Rails/phantom-deeplink-utils/README.md

 2. Can we request what browser we get redirected to?
 Because if our local-storage is stored on Google Chrome, and then Phantom redirects us from Chrome to Safari... obiously we won't be able to read that local storage lol.

+3. In the demo app, we have to use some of our global window declrations and some ts-ignore stuff; ideally we shouldn't have to use any of that.
+The global window solana object should be declared in the library itself.

+4. Our library is exporting a react hook.
+I don't know if we need this or not.
+What if someone wants to use it outside of react; what is the best way to structure this export, so that it's not included in that user's bundle when they use our library and not use that hook?
+(Tree shaking.)
+Should they import it using some path like 'our-library-name/react' for example?

 Note: for usability of the library, I believe it is slightly better to have named exports in the index.ts rather than wild-card \* exports.
 However it's not a huge difference.

 Scripts: